ColinKennedy/pickrunner/docs/source/developer.rst

 Setting Up For Development
 --------------------------

-Make sure to grab the requirements.txt file located in docs/requirements.txt
+Make sure to grab the requirements.txt file before trying to build the docs

-TODO write the command here
+.. code-block :: bash

+    pip -r docs/requirements.txt

+There are some modules used by Pickrunner that are not mentioned in the requirements.txt file.
+Namely shiboken, pymel, and maya.cmds.
+All of these are provided by Maya so we just ignore them for building documentation.

 Building The Documentation